-If we choose to forego a specific food, we must make up the nutrients.
+If we choose to skip a specific food, we must make up the nutrients.
 It’s that simple.
 The “good for me” question is really about choice.
-It requires deeper consideration for all that each food does for us, and how to get what is missing if we don’t eat it.
+It requires deeper consideration for all that each food does for us, and how to get what is missing if we don’t eat it..

-A “healthy diet” is one that helps us prevent and/or manage chronic disease, supports physical/mental success, respects cultural and personal preferences.
-Wise choices provide as much nutrition as possible for the calories we are consuming.
+A “healthy diet” is one that helps us prevent and/or manage chronic disease, supports physical/mental success, respects cultural and personal preferences, considers the farmer, considers our personal needs and tastes.
+Wise choices provide as much nutrition as possible for the calories we are consuming paired with enjoyment.

 What will you choose to achieve this?